The Sufferer & the Witness

 The Sufferer & the Witness is the fourth studio album by American punk rock band Rise Against, released on July 4, 2006.
 A melodic hardcore album, it comprises thirteen tracks that focus on melody, catchy hooks, and rapid-paced tempo.
 Social and political issues as well as the concept of self-reflection constitute the majority of the lyrical content.

 Dissatisfied with Siren Song of the Counter Culture's (2004) producer Garth Richardson, the band members decided to record their next album with Bill Stevenson and Jason Livermore, the duo that worked on their 2003 album Revolutions per Minute.
 The Sufferer & the Witness sold 48,327 copies in its first week of release, and charted in seven countries, including the United States where it entered at position ten on the Billboard 200.
 Critical appraisal was mainly positive, with reviewers complimenting Rise Against's ability to mature in its sound while simultaneously retain its punk roots.
 Reviewers also highlighted the vocals of singer Tim McIlrath and the production of Stevenson and Livermore.

 Three songs from The Sufferer & the Witness were released as singles: "Ready to Fall", "Prayer of the Refugee", and "The Good Left Undone".
 All three songs charted on the Modern Rock Tracks chart in the United States, and accompanying music videos were produced.
 Rise Against supported the album with The Sufferer & the Witness Tour throughout the second half of 2006 and all of 2007.
-During the tour, guitarist Chris Chasse left the band and was replaced by Zach Blair.
+It is the band's first album not to feature a new guitarist, as Chris Chasse remained with Rise Against after their previous release; however, this album ended up being their last to feature him, as he left the band during the tour and was replaced by Zach Blair.